-Auctions can be an excellent way for nonprofits to create a fun event that raises money with minimal advance investment.
+Auctions can be an excellent way for nonprofit organizations to create a fun special event that raises money with minimal advance investment.
 They're especially suited to nonprofits with lots of business contacts and a constituency that's eager to do a little shopping.
 However, not all auctions are created equal.
 The first question to consider if you think an auction might be a good fundraiser for your nonprofit is whether it should be a live, silent, or online auction—or some combination thereof.

 Let's examine the distinctions among these three types of auctions:

-There's nothing quite like the excitement of a live auction, with audience members locked in competition and a skilled auctioneer whipping them into a frenzy – and, of course, reminding them to bid high because it's for a good cause.
-If you know of or can afford a good auctioneer, and would like the auction to be the focal point of your event, it's worth going this route.
+There's nothing quite like the excitement of a live auction, with audience members locked in competition and a skilled auctioneer whipping them into a frenzy; and, of course, reminding them to bid high because it's for a good cause.
+If you know of or can afford a good auctioneer, and would like the auction to be the focal point of an in-person event, it's worth going this route.

 Live auctions usually bring in bids close to or in excess of the items' market value, while silent auctions bring in only about half their market value.
 An expensive vacation for six will probably receive higher bids at a live or online auction than a silent one.
-Even the people who start out looking for a bargain may, at a live auction, get caught up in the action and spend a lot of money, having to remind themselves that, “At least it was for a good cause."
+Even people who start out looking for a bargain might, at a live auction, get caught up in the action and spend a lot of money, having to remind themselves that, "It was for a good cause."

 An online auction is the quietest of all!
-It might be your best choice if you aren't ready to fill a room with people, your members are spread out geographically, or you want to be able to open the bidding up to the whole world.
+It might be your best choice if you aren't ready to fill a room with people, your members are spread out geographically, or you want to open the bidding up to the whole world.

 In fact, no matter where your members live, some will appreciate being able to participate in a fundraising event at any time of the day or night, without having to leave their home.
 Demographically, women between the ages of 40 and 49, with household incomes between $50,000 and $99,000, are the most frequent participants in online auctions.
-If that group is well represented in your organization, you may do very well.
-Don’t forget that up to 100% of your members and even the world at large will have access to an online auction.
-And they won’t have to pay admission or line up a babysitter.
+If that group is well represented in your organization, you could do very well.

 The online auction method isn't free, however.
 You'll have to pay the hosting website or auction service provider.
 Someone will also need to pay for shipping, but you can specify ahead of time whether it's the buyer or the organization.